chef/automate/components/automate-chef-io/content/docs/profiles.md

 The _Profile Details_ page appearance varies, depending on if a profile is installed or not.
 You can **Get** or **Download** uninstalled profiles from the details page of an uninstalled profile.
 You can **Download** or **Delete** a profile from the page of an installed profile.
-Deleting a profile removes it from the profiles collection in your namespace, but it remains available in the Profiles.
+Deleting a profile removes it from the profiles collection in your namespace, but it remains available in Profiles.
 Installed or uninstalled, a profile's header and body contains important information.

 ### Profile Header